toorisrael/cs2-cvarlist/cvarlist.md

 weapon_switch | sv | Use a particular weapon	<br>Arguments: &lt;weapon_name&gt;
-webapi_values_init_buffer_size | cl | Default: 65536<br>Initial buffer size for buffers in the WebAPIValues buffer pool webapi_values_max_pool_size_mb | cl | Default: 400<br>Maximum size in bytes of the WebAPIValues buffer pool workshop_annotation_submit | cl, release | Submit annotation to workshop. workshop_item_submit | cl, release |
-workshop_tournament_item_submit | cl, release |
-world_dump_loaded_worlds |  | Dump all of the worlds that we know about
+webapi_values_init_buffer_size | cl | Default: 65536<br>Initial buffer size for buffers in the WebAPIValues buffer pool webapi_values_max_pool_size_mb | cl | Default: 400<br>Maximum size in bytes of the WebAPIValues buffer pool workshop_annotation_submit | cl, release | Submit annotation to workshop.
+To update an existing submission add its ID number from the workshop URL as a second argument. workshop_item_submit | cl, release | workshop_tournament_item_submit | cl, release | world_dump_loaded_worlds |  | Dump all of the worlds that we know about